Hawaii: Ancestry

+There are more than 80,000 Indigenous Hawaiians—5.9% of the population.
+Including those with partial ancestry, Samoan Americans constitute 2.8% of Hawaii's population, and Tongan Americans constitute 0.6%.

 The five largest European ancestries in Hawaii are German (7.4%), Irish (5.2%), English (4.6%), Portuguese (4.3%) and Italian (2.7%).
 About 82.2% of the state's residents were born in the United States.
-Roughly 75% of foreign-born residents originate in Asia.
+Roughly 75% of foreign-born residents originate from Asia.
 Hawaii is a majority-minority state.
 It was expected to be one of three states that would not have a non-Hispanic white plurality in 2014; the other two are California and New Mexico.

 The third group of foreigners to arrive in Hawaii were from China.
 Chinese workers on Western trading ships settled in Hawaii starting in 1789.
 In 1820, the first American missionaries arrived to preach Christianity and teach the Hawaiians Western ways.
 As of 2015, a large proportion of Hawaii's population have Asian ancestry—especially Filipino, Japanese and Chinese.
 Many are descendants of immigrants brought to work on the sugarcane plantations in the mid-to-late 19th century.
 The first 153 Japanese immigrants arrived in Hawaii on June 19, 1868.
 They were not approved by the then-current Japanese government because the contract was between a broker and the Tokugawa shogunate—by then replaced by the Meiji Restoration.
 The first Japanese current-government-approved immigrants arrived on February 9, 1885, after Kalākaua's petition to Emperor Meiji when Kalākaua visited Japan in 1881.

 Almost 13,000 Portuguese migrants had arrived by 1899; they also worked on the sugarcane plantations.
 By 1901, more than 5,000 Puerto Ricans were living in Hawaii.

 Languages

 English and Hawaiian are listed as Hawaii's official languages in the state's 1978 constitution, in Article XV, Section 4.
 However, the use of Hawaiian is limited because the constitution specifies that "Hawaiian shall be required for public acts and transactions only as provided by law".
 Hawaiʻi Creole English, locally referred to as "Pidgin", is the native language of many native residents and is a second language for many others.

-As of the 2000 Census, 73.4% of Hawaii residents age5 and older exclusively speak English at home.
-According to the 2008 American Community Survey, 74.6% of Hawaii's residents older than5 speak only English at home.
+The 2000 Census found that 73.4% of Hawaii residents age 5 and older exclusively spoke English at home.
+According to the 2008 American Community Survey, 74.6% of Hawaii's residents older than 5 spoke only English at home.
 In their homes, 21.0% of state residents speak an additional Asian language, 2.6% speak Spanish, 1.6% speak other Indo-European languages and 0.2% speak another language.

-After English, other languages popularly spoken in the state are Tagalog, Japanese and Ilocano.
-Significant numbers of European immigrants and their descendants also speak their native languages; the most numerous are German, Portuguese, Italian and French.
+After English, other languages popularly spoken in the state are Tagalog, Ilocano, and Japanese.
 5.4% of residents speak Tagalog, which includes non-native speakers of Filipino, a Tagalog-based national and co-official language of the Philippines; 5.0% speak Japanese and 4.0% speak Ilocano; 1.2% speak Chinese, 1.7% speak Hawaiian; 1.7% speak Spanish; 1.6% speak Korean; and 1.0% speak Samoan.